 More starters for different types of apps are available in the Adapt starter library on GitLab.

-To use a starter from the library, just use the name, like this:
+To use a starter from the library, just use the name and give it a path to a directory to create, like this:

 Or for any other starter, you can specify it using a URL, a published NPM package reference, or any of the other ways to specify an NPM dependency: